veertuinc/anka-click-scripts/README.md

 #### `:<key> <key> . . .`

 Closing or quitting applications can be done through clicking, however, keyboard shortcuts are often much easier to use.
-You can define 8 keys to be pressed simultaneously inside of the script.
+You can define up to 8 keys to be pressed simultaneously inside of a single shortcut directive.

-Note: Some codes aren't what you expect.
-The command key is `cmd` and escape `esc`.
-You can find macOS QUERTY keyboard codes through a simple google search.
+Note: You can find macOS QUERTY keyboard codes through a simple google search.

 ##### Examples